 Also Read: Top 10 Most Thriller Bollywood Movies

 The movie was nothing short of epic in the Indian cinema, creating a history that cannot be easily broken.
 The mind-blowing VFX elevates the storyline.

 One of the primary reasons to watch the film is to experience the visual grandeur.
 Baahubali broke all records of Indian cinema with a total domestic gross of ₹1,810 crores worldwide.

 A 2018 drama film, Pariyerum Perumal, is set in the small town of Tamil Nadu.
 The movie focuses on discrimination based on the caste system.
 The film may not be so well-known, but it sure speaks for people facing the differences on various grounds all around the world.

-The movie shows a lower caste law student starting a friendship with a girl belonging to a higher caste.
+This movie shows a lower-caste law student starting a friendship with a girl belonging to a higher caste.
 However, the men in the girl’s family trouble the man over this.